 Two things made an impact on me this week.

 The first was Expressive Design Systems by Yesenia Perez-Cruz.
 It was my fourth Book Apart and the 31st in the series, and like all of its siblings, it's on point.
 I opt to read ABA titles that are indirectly related to my focus (UI design)—like content, research, and cognitive bias—because I want to get a primer on topics that I can fold into my design work to make it better.
-EDS is closer to my wheelhouse than any of the others I've read, but I picked it up because I realized I don't actually know much about how to build, maintain, and develop a proper design system.
+EDS is closer to my wheelhouse than any of the others I've read, but I picked it up because I realized I don't actually know much about how to build, maintain, and develop a design system at scale.

 In seven years of agency work, I've created dozens of pattern libraries and style guides, but you can't swing a dead cat on Design Twitter without hitting someone who's in the middle of telling you that a static artifact doesn't constitute a design system.
 I've never truly lived with a design system for long enough for it to reach maturity, never used or contributed to one as part of a dedicated team.
 And if my goal is to one day join a digital product team as an in-house designer, I need to know more than just what a design system isn't.

 EDS demystified two things for me: the process for building a new design system, and the idea that they have to be restrictive by nature.
 Like all ABA titles, it's concise and to-the-point, with an eye towards practicality.
 In particular, the concepts that I bookmarked as especially meaningful were: